NDIS providers: when to complain

 The NDIS Commission can arrange an interpreter to help you make a complaint, if you need one.

-After you make an NDIS complaint
+After you make a complaint about an NDIS provider

 After you make a complaint, someone from the NDIS Quality and Safeguards Commission will contact you.
 This person will confirm the details of the complaint and ask you how you want it resolved.
 They’ll contact the NDIS provider only if you say they can.